mckeeh3/woe-sim/README-minikube.md

 In this example the MiniKube IP is: `192.168.99.102`

-Try accessing this endpoint using the curl command or from a browser.
+Try accessing this load balancer endpoint using the curl command or from a browser.

 ~~~bash
 curl -v http://$(minikube ip):31809/cluster/members | python -m json.tool